 The paper establishes that text mining of scientific literature can uncover hidden knowledge, and that pure text-based extraction can establish basic scientific knowledge.said Ceder, who also has an appointment at UC Berkeley’s Department of Materials Science and Engineering.

 The algorithm employed for this unsupervised learning is called Word2vec.
+It uses Machine learning.
 This algorithm takes a large chunk of text as input and produces a vector space.
 The vector space is comprised of hundreds of dimensions with each unique word in the chunk assigned a corresponding vector in space.
 Words sharing common contexts are in close vicinity of each other.
 Due to this ability, a neural network can be trained to learn similar representations for similar target words.

 A famous example of such a semantic relation is